harvester/docs/docs/rancher/cloud-provider.md

 This cloud-config file can now be injected via the `user-data` available in the `advanced options` for the nodepool.
   ![](/img/v1.1/rancher/cloud-config-userdata.png)

-With these settings in place a K3s / RKE2 cluster should provision successfully while using the external cloud provider.
+With these settings in place a K3s / RKE cluster should provision successfully while using the external cloud provider.

 ## Upgrade Cloud Provider